Saegertown, Pennsylvania

 Saegertown is a borough in Crawford County, Pennsylvania.
-The population was 859 at the time of the 2020 census, down from 997 at the 2010 census.
+The population was 869 at the time of the 2020 census, down from 997 at the 2010 census.
 It was established in 1824.

 History

-"The settlement began at was is now known as Saegertown ca. 1795, when the brothers, Arthur and Patrick McGill, came to Woodcock Township.
+"The settlement began at what is now known as Saegertown ca. 1795, when the brothers, Arthur and Patrick McGill, came to Woodcock Township.
 After Major Roger Alden built a sawmill in Saegertown, approximately 1800, the settlement was known for several years as Aldens Mill.
 In 1824, Daniel Saeger bought Alden's mill and adjacent lands and at the age of 44, he laid out the town under its present name.
 Saeger, a native of Pennsylvania of German descent, left Egypt, Pa. in 1823 to find a suitable place to settle.
 After he arrived in Saegertown, he attracted to the area a large number of German Yeomanry from Lehigh and other eastern Pa. counties.
 Being active in the community, Saeger was an early member of the Lutheran Church, the owner of a sawmill and general store, and a justice of the peace.
 He was a member of the Pa.
 State Legislature."

 The Edward Saeger House was added to the National Register of Historic Places in 1980.